EXPLAINER-What is Black Friday? And will shoppers find bargains this year?

 Holiday sales online and in U.S. stores are expected to rise between 3% and 4% during November and December, their slowest pace in five years, according to a forecast by the NRF.

-Spending online during Black Friday is expected to rise 5.7% to roughly $9.6 billion, according to Adobe Analytics.
+Spending online during Black Friday is expected to rise 5.7% to roughly $9.6 billion, according to Adobe.

 In the United Kingdom, online spending during Black Friday is expected to rise 4.5% to 1.05 billion pounds ($1.30 billion), with total sales over the Cyber Weekend reaching 3.8 billion pounds, according to an Adobe forecast.